For years, we’ve been applying ice packs, and frozen peas to help alleviate swelling or soothe aches and pains.

 4. Aircast Cryo Cuff Cold Therapy Knee Solution

-This cold solution therapy device from Aircast uses a non-motorized system to provide cold, focal compression to the knee.
+The Aircast Cryo Cuff cold therapy machine uses a non-motorized system to provide cold, focal compression to the knee.

 The pad offers a universal fit so the device can be worn both on the left and right leg.